samdods/DZLCollectionOperators/README.md

 * **typeOfObjectsInCollection** - the type of objects in the collection, e.g. `Transaction *` - I chose to require the full type including asterisk in order to be explicit
 * **keyPath** - dot-separated selector names, e.g. `payee.name`

+... with the exception of the "Added Convenience" macros for collections of `NSNumber *`s, see below.

 # Example

 I can create an array of all the names of payees for transactions, as follows: